Definition and Epidemiology of Ovarian Cancer

 Ovarian cancer can be defined as a primary malignancy of the ovaries that is usually of epithelial origin.
 Rarer forms of ovarian cancer include germ cell, sex cord and stromal tumors.

 Ovarian cancer occurs in 22,500 women per year in the United States and is responsible for 14,000 deaths annually.
 The incidence of ovarian cancer is 9.4 per 100,000.
-Such a high incidence means that 1 out of 60 women is expected to develop ovarian cancer in their lifetime.
+Such a high incidence means that 1 out of 60 women are expected to develop ovarian cancer in their lifetime.

 Unfortunately, the majority of the patients present late to the health care system.
 The median age of diagnosis is estimated to be 63 years making it a disease of menopause women.
 This is true, however, only for women without genetic mutations that are known to be associated with ovarian cancer.
 Women with genetic predisposition are usually 10 years younger than your typical patient.